17 zip codes·Updated June 2026

 92113$2,200/mo

-Get rental comps for any property in San Diego
+Comps for any address in San Diego

 Median Asking Rent by Bedroom